allamaz/wall_test_task2/README.md

 Q: Are the requirements met?

-A: Yes, it works as described in task (by the some internal reasons I used 'project: dev' during implementation instead of 'project: prod').
+A: Yes, it works as described in task.